Zen: Early Chan

-Middle Chán
+Middle Chan

-The Middle Chán (c.
-750–1000) period runs from the An Lushan Rebellion (755–763) to the Five Dynasties and Ten Kingdoms period (907–960/979).
-This phase saw the development new schools of Chan.
-The most important of these schools is the Hongzhou school of Mazu Daoyi (709–788), to which also belong Shitou, Baizhang, and Huangbo.
-This school is sometimes seen as the archetypal expression of Chán, with its emphasis on the personal expression of insight, and its rejection of positive statements, as well as the importance it placed on spontaneous and unconventional "questions and answers during an encounter" (linji wenda) between master and disciple.
+The Middle Chan (c.
+750–1000) phase runs from the An Lushan Rebellion (755–763) to the Five Dynasties and Ten Kingdoms period (907–960/979).
+This period saw the rise of Chan schools in rural southern China.
+The most prominent among them was the Hongzhou school of Mazu Daoyi (709–788), which arose in Hunan and Jiangxi.

+Other important Hongzhou masters include Dazhu Huihai, Baizhang Huaihai, and Huangbo Xiyun.
+This school is sometimes seen as the archetypal expression of Chan, with its emphasis on the personal expression of the buddha-mind in everyday life activities, its use of slang and Chinese vernacular as opposed to classical Chinese, as well as the importance it placed on spontaneous and unconventional "questions and answers during an encounter" (linji wenda) between master and disciple.
+This period also sees the first Chan monastic code, the Pure Rules of Baizhang.